sebkpf/my-resume-react/README.md

 **Single page application**

+- Language can be toggled when clicking on the avatar
-- All info loaded from data.js located in ./src/assets/data/data.js
+- All info loaded from dataEng.js and dataFr located in ./src/assets/data/
-- Resume can be updated and adapted directly in data.js model
+- Resume can be updated and adapted directly in dataEng and dataFr.js models

 **UI**